If there’s one thing you want to avoid when scuba diving it’s decompression sickness

 Workout Finishers – Expert Mike Whitfield introduces his breakthrough “Metabolic Stacking” training to help you torch body fat and smash any plateau in as little as 3 minutes without EVER stepping on a treadmill again.lGet Fit For Scuba Diving Today

-#4 Decompression Sickness Risk Factor - Over exertion
+#4 Decompression Sickness Risk Factor – Over physical exertion on the dive

 Scuba diving is supposed to be effortless.
 When you immerse yourself and dive underwater, you become weightless.
 You want to use as little energy as possible, conserve your air for as long as possible and not exert yourself too much.